strimzi/strimzi.github.io/_posts/2026-01-14-server-side-apply-in-strimzi.md

 With each update, Strimzi detects the resource change and reconciles it from the desired state, overwriting any modifications made by the other operator.
 This can result in an update loop, along with warnings, errors, or other downstream issues in affected services or operators.

-Because of these issues, we decided to implement Server-Side Apply.
+Because of these issues, we decided to add support for Server-Side Apply.

 ## What is Server-Side Apply?